per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 ## Prepare release

 The workflow `Prepare release` creates a draft-release in GitHub.
-It should be run on the `main` branch or on a previously created release branch.

 If the workflow is run on the `main` branch it creates a new release branch named after the major and minor parts of the version number (like `release/1.2`).
 On the `main` branch the minor part of the version number is incremented to indicate it is now used for the next release.
 If the next release is a new major release, the version number must be updated manually afterwards.

+The workflow can also be run on a previously a release branch that have previously been published.

 ## Build release